mpv-player/mpv/DOCS/man/options.rst

     making a some idealized assumptions, which may not always apply in reality.
     Behavior can depend on the VO and the system's video and audio drivers.
     Media files must use constant framerate.
 Section-wise VFR might work as well with some container formats (but not e.g. mkv).

-If the sync code detects severe A/V desync, or the framerate cannot be detected, the player automatically reverts to ``audio`` mode for some time or permanently.
+    Under some circumstances, the player automatically reverts to ``audio`` mode for some time or permanently.
+This can happen on very low framerate video, or if the framerate cannot be detected.

+    Also in display-sync modes it can happen that interruptions to video playback (such as toggling fullscreen mode, or simply resizing the window) will skip the video frames that should have been displayed, while ``audio`` mode will display them after the renderer has resumed (typically resulting in a short A/V desync and the video "catching up").

+    Before mpv 0.30.0, there was a fallback to ``audio`` mode on severe A/V desync.
+This was changed for the sake of not sporadically stopping.
+Now, ``display-desync`` does what it promises and may desync with audio by an arbitrary amount, until it is manually fixed with a seek.

     These modes also require a vsync blocked presentation mode.
 For OpenGL, this translates to ``--opengl-swapinterval=1``.
 For Vulkan, it translates to ``--vulkan-swap-mode=fifo`` (or ``fifo-relaxed``).